Chart Color Schemes

 Household Composition

-Nuriootpa features high concentrations of lone person households, with a lower-than-average median household size
+Nuriootpa features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 68.1% of all households, including 25.0% couples with children, 32.5% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 31.9%, with lone person households at 30.2% and group households comprising 1.6%.
-The median household size is 2.3 people, smaller than the Rest of SA average of 2.5.
+Family households constitute 68.1% of all households, including 25.0% couples with children, 32.5% couples without children, and 10.0% single parent families.
+Non-family households account for 31.9%, with lone person households at 30.2% and group households comprising 1.6%.
+The median household size is 2.3 people, which aligns with the average in the Rest of SA.

 Frequently Asked Questions - Households